Oakhurst Community Primary School

 At Oakhurst Community Primary, the safety and well-being of our students is our top priority.
 We are committed to creating a safe and secure environment where children can learn and thrive.
 Our safeguarding policies are designed to protect every child and ensure that they feel safe in our school community.

 All Oakhurst Community Primary School staff receive annual training to help them to recognise abuse and to promote the welfare of our children.
-In addition to this, all staff and Governors are asked to read and sign to say that they understand the latest versions of key documents relating to the safeguarding and child protection on an annual basis:

 Working in Partnership